drew-beamer/ScrubJay/README.md

-# ScrubJay
+# ScrubJay Discord Bot

-This repository contains the source code for the ScrubJay Discord bot.
-ScrubJay is a bot for the California Birding Discord server.
-It is written in JavaScript using the [discord.js](https://discord.js.org/#/), and hosted on a Raspberry Pi 4.
+ScrubJay is a Discord bot designed and built for the California Birding community server.
+The bot is built to exist in a single server, and is not designed to be used in multiple servers at once.

 ## Features

-- 🐦 California-wide Rare Bird Alert using the eBird API

-## Planned Features

-- 🐦 Census-region specific Rare Bird Alerts
-- ⚙️ Utility functions for birders
+- Integration with [eBird's](https://ebird.org/home) API to create a rare bird alert system.
+The bot will post a message in a specified channel when a rare bird, meeting additional filter criteria, is reported in the state of California.
+- More features coming soon!

 ## Contributing

-I'm always open to contributions!
-If you have an idea for a feature, or want to help out, feel free to open an issue.
-If you want to contribute code, please fork the repository and open a pull request.
-I'm working on developing more robust contribution resources, but in the meantime feel free to reach out to me on Discord.

-test
+Depending on interest, I may open source this bot.
+If you are interested in contributing, please reach out to me on Discord.